 The British Academy's vision is for a humanities and social sciences community that is genuinely diverse.
 The Academy will focus on bringing about real change in equality, diversity and inclusion at the institution and in the wider sector.

-Over the 2019/20 academic year, two working groups of Fellows and staff have worked side by side at the Academy to examine current practices and policies related to equality, diversity and inclusion and identify ways forward.
-The working groups commissioned an independent review, which looked at each of our three roles: an independent fellowship of world-leading scholars and researchers; a funding body that supports new research, national and internationally; and a forum for debate and engagement – a voice that champions the humanities and social sciences.
+In 2019, the Academy established two working groups of Fellows and staff who worked side-by-side to examine current practices and policies related to equality, diversity and inclusion and identify ways forward.
+The working groups commissioned an independent review which looked at each of our three roles: an independent fellowship of world-leading scholars and researchers; a funding body that supports new research, national and internationally; and a forum for debate and engagement – a voice that champions the humanities and social sciences.

-The Academy’s governing body, Council, considered the review in June 2020 and agreed that the Academy must focus on bringing about real change in equality, diversity and inclusion at the institution as well as playing a leadership role for our disciplines in addressing underrepresentation in the wider sector too.
-We recognise that this will take time and we have much to do.
+The Academy’s governing body, Council, considered the review in June 2020 and agreed that the Academy must focus on bringing about real change in equality, diversity and inclusion at the institution, as well as playing a leadership role for our disciplines in addressing underrepresentation in the wider sector.

 Since then, the Academy has drawn up an EDI action plan and initiated a number of workstreams which will address all the areas covered in the review.

 - Research funding

 - Development and partnerships

 - Data monitoring and benchmarking

 As well as developing a series of recommendations for long term and sustainable change, these workstreams have also undertaken some immediate initiatives, including: